huggingface/datasets/ADD_NEW_DATASET.md

 - try to give access to all the data, columns, features and information in the dataset.
 If the dataset contains various sub-parts with differing formats, create several configurations to give access to all of them.
 - datasets in the `datasets` library are typed.
 Take some time to carefully think about the `features` (see an introduction [here](https://huggingface.co/docs/datasets/exploring.html#features-and-columns) and the full list of possible features [here](https://huggingface.co/docs/datasets/features.html))
 - if some of you dataset features are in a fixed set of classes (e.g. labels), you should use a `ClassLabel` feature.

 ### Automatically add code metadata

 Now that your dataset script runs and create a dataset with the format you expected.

-1. **Make sure you run all of the following commands from the root of your `datasets` git clone.** To check that your dataset works correctly and to create its `dataset_infos.json` file run the command:
+1. **Make sure you run all of the following commands from the root of your git cloned `datasets`.** To check that your dataset works correctly and to create its `dataset_infos.json` file run the command:

 	```bash
 	python datasets-cli test datasets/<your-dataset-folder> --save_infos --all_configs